 If everything goes well, and you want to still adopt the animal (because sometimes there are cases where people do change their mind), you can let the rescue organization know and arrangements can made for paying the adoption fees and transferring over of microchip and medical information.

-Stay tuned for next week where I go through what to expect when you bring the animal home (hint: it takes time for an animal to adjust so do not expect things to be perfect right away).
+Stay tuned for part three where I go through what to expect when you bring the animal home (hint: it takes time for an animal to adjust so do not expect things to be perfect right away).